 AMUSING OURSELVES TO DEATH

-Public Discourse in an Age of Show Business, by Neil Postman
+Public Discourse in an Age of Show Business, by NEIL POSTMAN

 If there's one book I could point to that lifted the veil on culture for me, this is it.
-Postman was a terrific pundit on the way video was affecting our lives.
+Postman was a terrific pundit on the way video affects our lives.
 He spare no one, though he is a perfect gentleman when he points out how the video world turns everyone into a showman.